Academic & financial consequences

 How to cancel a class

-Be sure to obtain permission from an instructor and/or college scholastic committee (see Cancel/add & refund deadlines), if required.
-If no approvals are required and you are confident that making the change is necessary, you may choose one of three ways to cancel a class:
+If required, be sure to obtain permission from the Scholastic Committee (see Cancel/add & refund deadlines), If no approvals are required and you are confident that making the change is necessary, you may cancel a class online at web registration.
+You may also print, complete, and submit the Registration and Cancel/Add.
+Request and submit by fax, mail, or in person at the Office of the Registrar.

 - online at web registration